Installation

 npx @gamaze/hicortex init

-What init does:
+What init does for you:

 Verify the server is running: